optisizer/CleaningDataAssignment/README.md

 Step 10 – Saving data to file
   * Save the data frame collectedaverages to a comma separated text file named TidyAverageAccelerometerData.csv in your working directory
+  * The file will contain a wide table, easily readable in Excel, with:
+    - all activities grouped one by one
+    - all test subjects listed sequentially for each activity
+    - followed by all calculated variables